semantic-systems/coypu-temporal-extraction-service-machamp/temporal-data/scripts/README.md

 cd ../uie-conversion-scripts && bash create_all_uie_datasets.bash
 ```

-The bash scripts simply call Python scripts with a predefined set of parameters.
+The bash scripts are called Python scripts with a predefined set of parameters.
 These parameters were used in the thesis.
-For more control, each of the Python scripts can be called with a different set of parameters seperately.
+For more control, each Python script can be called with a different set of parameters separately.
-Note that the JSONLINES datasets always need to be generated before BIO and UIE-format.
+Note that the JSONLINES datasets must always be generated before BIO and UIE format.

-# How to use the dataset JSONLINE converters?
+# How to use the dataset JSONLINE converters

-The Python converter scripts have all a similar set of parameters.
+The Python converter scripts have a similar set of parameters.
 They differ slightly from case to case.
 The main difference is that the "union" datasets TempEval-3 and Fullpate are created from previously converted subsets.
 The other differences are based on the fact that the original datasets have different directory structures and differ in the amount of files used.